Chapter 4. GFS2 quota management

 You can also set quotas from the command line with the

 setquota command.
-For information on the
+For information about the

 setquota command, see the